haskell-to-elm/servant-to-elm-example/README.md

 ## How to run

-- Install [Stack], [Elm], and [Elm-live]
+- Install [Stack] and [Elm]
+- Install frontend dependencies (it's only `elm-live`) `cd frontend && npm i`
-- Generate Elm from Haskell and start the server `cd backend && stack run`
+- Run code generation and start the server on port 8080 `cd backend && stack run`
-- Run frontend web app `cd frontend && elm-live src/Main.elm --open`
+- Run frontend web app in dev mode on port 8000, and open the page in browser `cd frontend && npm start`

 ## Domain model: Library